 OpenStax is hosted at Rice University and contains peer-reviewed, open textbooks in the areas of Maths, Science, Social Sciences and Humanities.
 Texts are supplemented with instructor resources and student learning tools.

-Open SUNY Textbooks is run by the State University of New York libraries.
-This smaller repository offers downloable textbooks for adoption on a course.
+Milne Open Textbooks is run by the State University of New York libraries.
+This smaller repository offers downloadable textbooks for adoption on a course.

 Brunel is now a member of the Open Education Network (OEN).
 The OEN is a community working together to inspire and facilitate the use and publication of open educational resources in education.